Understand VAT rates

 - Notional VAT - The VAT element of purchases of standard-rated goods appear in Boxes 2 and 4 and net in 7 and 9.

-Change the VAT rate on a ledger account
+Change the VAT rate on a category

 Note: Changing the default rate won't make any change to existing transactions.
 They'll remain with the rates set at the time of their creation.